rl-tools/rl-tools/release/linux/readme_linux.txt

 Intel oneMKL: 2023.1

 These binaries should be mostly OS independent.
 They were built using Ubuntu 20.04 hence all distributions that have a libstdc++ that corresponds to gcc 9.3 should be able to run them.
 We have tested them successfully on Ubuntu 22.04 and a recent Arch Linux setup.

-For the MuJoCo UI additional packages might be required when running in a headless distribution like inside Docker or WSL

-# The following dependencies are all included in the Desktop versions of Ubuntu 20.04 and 22.04
-apt-get update && apt-get install -y \
-libxcb-shape0 \
-libxcb-randr0 \
-libxcb-keysyms1 \
-libxcb-keysyms1 \
-libxcb-icccm4 \
-libxcb-xkb1 \
-libxvmc1 \
-libxv1 \
-libxtst6 \
-libxss1 \
-libxres1 \
-libxrender1 \
-libxrandr2 \
-libxpm4 \
-libxmu6 \
-libxkbfile1 \
-libxinerama1 \
-libxi6 \
-libxdamage1 \
-libxcursor1 \
-libxcomposite1 \
-libxaw7 \
-libfontenc1 \
-libxmuu1 \
-libgl1

-# These dependencies are not in the Desktop requirements of the Ubuntu 20.04 and 22.04
-apt-get update && apt-get install -y libxcb-cursor0 libxcb-xinerama0